 - sharing personal items, such as a toothbrush or razor

 - breastfeeding, if the mother has the virus

 The symptoms are similar to those of other types of hepatitis.
 They include abdominal pain and jaundice.

 A safe and effective vaccine is available that can protect people from hepatitis B infection.
-The number of cases has fallen dramatically in countries where the vaccine is available.
+The number of cases

 There is no cure for hepatitis B, but supportive care can help manage symptoms.
 In cases of chronic illness, a doctor may prescribe antiviral medication, and they will monitor the liver regularly to check for damage over time.

 A person should also avoid alcohol during treatment and recovery.

 Hepatitis C is a blood-borne virus that usually transmits through sharing needles or other drug-related equipment.

 Other people who may be at risk include healthcare workers who handle sharps and children whose mothers have the virus.